IngmarBitter/defenders/md/Salvation/Baptism.md

 What if someone heard the gospel preached, centered on our sinfulness, need for repentance and Jesus being our substitute and representative in His death, burial and resurrection through which we are granted salvation - but without emphasis on the need to be baptized - and based on that commits his life to Jesus and accepts Him as Lord and Savior?
 Of course, we should rectify the missing understanding of the need to be baptized, but until that is accomplished or if that never happens, what is the state of such a person?

-Two famous examples of this are Billy Graham and C.S.Lewis.
+Two famous examples of this are Billy Graham and C. S. Lewis.
 Graham was a believer for about a month before he was baptized by full immersion, and Lewis was never baptized after coming to faith.
-In both cases, the preacher and the new convert were sincere and willing to trust and follow Jesus but did not understand the importance of Baptism as explained in this document up to here.
+In both cases, the preacher and the new convert were sincere and willing to trust and follow Jesus but did not understand the importance of baptism as explained in this document up to here.

 The answer depends on whether baptism is #1 a **necessary requirement** for salvation or #4 a **consequence of salvation**.
 If the former, then the un-baptized are not saved and, if the latter, then the un-baptized are saved as long as they are true believers in Christ.